Tax issues when Forgiving Debts Webinar

 When economic conditions become more challenging, it's common for debts to be forgiven and practitioners will often be called upon to provide advice in this area.

-This Forgiving Debts webinar navigates the tax rules for both the lender and the borrower when debts are waived or forgiven or are left outstanding for an extended period of time.
+This Tax issues when forgiving debts webinar navigates the tax rules for both the lender and the borrower when debts are waived or forgiven or are left outstanding for an extended period of time.

 Clients who have waived or forgiven debts owed by other parties normally assume that they can claim a tax deduction or capital loss, but this isn’t always the case.
 We look at the conditions that need to be satisfied for the creditor to access tax relief for the genuine economic loss that they have suffered.